Have you heard of halka in-charges?

 Agreed Abhijit Sen, a former member of the erstwhile Planning Commission: “At the level of the people, the demands are not about making schools run better.
 They are more ethereal.
 Like different benefits, different beneficiaries.”
 A part of the reason, he said, is immaturity.
 “But it is also powerlessness.
 And so, a desire to get what they can.”

-#6 What this government failure has
+#6 What this government failure has meant for people

 As the state goes missing in more and more aspects, people have to turn increasingly towards private providers – for farm inputs, healthcare and education, which are expensive and may not even be of good quality.
 Worse, they are being made to turn to these private providers at a time when, across all three states, household budgets are already buckling as expenses rise faster than incomes.